 Ann Rubenstein Tisch is the Founder and President of a groundbreaking and high-performing network of all-girls’ public schools in New York City, the Young Women’s Leadership Network (YWLN).
 There are currently five schools in New York City.
 There are also girls' school affiliates in Chicago, Illinois; Baltimore, Maryland; St. Louis, Missouri; Rochester, New York; and Dallas, Austin, San Antonio, Lubbock, Fort Worth, and Houston, Texas.
 The Young Women's Leadership School of East Harlem opened in 1996, partnering with the Center for Educational Innovation and was the first single-sex public school to open in more than 30 years and reignited the movement of single-sex public schools and classrooms in the United States.
 There are now more than 100 single-sex public schools and classrooms in the country.
 Since its first graduating class, the flagship school in East Harlem has had a nearly 100% graduation and college acceptance rate, and is the model for single-sex public education around the world.

 Shortly after opening the East Harlem School, Ms. Rubenstein Tisch created a college guidance and access program called CollegeBound Initiative (CBI), which places specially trained, full-time college counselors in high-need single-sex and co-ed public schools.
 CBI is responsible for helping students to secure financial aid for college.
-For example the average financial aid package is approximately $12,000 per student for four years.
+For example the average financial aid package is nearly $13,000 per student for four years.
 In the 2014-2015 academic year, CBI will operate in 24 public schools, helping to create a culture of success.
 Both programs have shown outstanding results in helping low-income students reach their full potential and educational goals.

 A native of Kansas City, Missouri, Ms. Rubenstein Tisch began a 19-year career in broadcast journalism at WIBW-TV in Topeka, Kansas.
 She then moved to WCOO-TV in Minneapolis, Minnesota and later joined NBC Network News as a National Correspondent.
 As a National Correspondent, Ms. Rubenstein Tisch developed a strong interest in educational issues.
 After covering dozens of education stories for the network, as well as reading and studying data on single-sex education, she was inspired to create an all-girls inner city public school to serve disadvantaged families.
 In 1996, with the unanimous approval of the New York City Board of Education, Ms. Rubenstein Tisch turned her idea into a reality and opened The Young Women’s Leadership School of East Harlem.